ringcentral/ringcentral-api-docs/docs/authentication/auth-code-flow.md

 <img src="../../img/user_consent.png" class="img-fluid">

-After confirming the permissions, user enters his/her RingCentral credentials, and the browser redirects back to the redirect URI you’ve provided in request.
+After confirming the permissions, the user enters their RingCentral credentials, and the browser is then redirected to the "Redirect URI" you’ve provided in the request.

 ## Step 3.
 Handling authorization code server response

 The authorization server responds to your application's access request by using the URL specified in the request.

-If the user approves the access request, then the response contains an authorization code.
+* If the user approves the access request, then the response contains an authorization code.

-If the user does not approve the request, the response contains an error message.
+* If the user does not approve the request, the response contains an error message.

 An authorization code response contains: